eFog-R/tls-ecdhe-mlkem/draft-ietf-tls-ecdhe-mlkem.md

 When the SecP384r1MLKEM1024 group is negotiated, the client's key_exchange value is the concatenation of the secp384r1 ephemeral share and the ML-KEM-1024 encapsulation key.
-The ECDH share is the serialized value of the uncompressed ECDH point representation as defined in {{Section 4.2.8.2 of !RFC8446}}.
-The size of the client share is 1665 bytes (97 bytes for the secp384r1 and the 1568 for the ML-KEM).
+The ECDH share is serialized value of the uncompressed ECDH point represenation as defined in {{Section 4.2.8.2 of !RFC8446}}.
+The size of the client share is 1665 bytes (97 bytes for the secp384r1 part and 1568 for ML-KEM).

 ## Server share